1. Child Protection Enquiries

 Strategy Meetings should be chaired by an experienced professional from police or Children’s Social Care.

-Complex abuse Strategy Meetings should be chaired by a senior member of staff who should notify the chair of the Peterborough Safeguarding Children Board.
+Complex abuse Strategy Meetings should be chaired by a senior member of staff who should notify the chair of the Cambridgeshire and Peterborough Safeguarding Children Board.
 Complex abuse may involve possible fabricated or induced illness, alleged professional abuse or networks of sexual offenders.
 In very complex situations more than one Strategy Discussion/Meeting may be necessary.